 It’s one thing to claim you are “proven,” it’s quite another to have the credentials to back it up.
-Comprised of four of the most formidable musicians on the blues scene today — guitarist Kid Ramos, vocalist Brian Templeton, bassist Willie J. Campbell and drummer Jimi Bott — the band has collectively amassed a slew of accomplishments; dozens of awards won, decades of years playing top-notch music, hundreds of recordings, thousands of hours on the road, and millions of fans worldwide!
-These four musicians have proven their worth to the world over decades of hard work.
+Comprised of four of the most formidable musicians on the blues scene today — guitarist Kid Ramos, vocalist Brian Templeton, and bassist Willie J. Campbell — the band has collectively amassed a slew of accomplishments; dozens of awards won, decades of years playing top-notch music, hundreds of recordings, thousands of hours on the road, and millions of fans worldwide!
+These three musicians have proven their worth to the world over decades of hard work.

 The Proven Ones’ latest album, You Ain’t Done, expands the blues-rock template initially established with their debut effort, Wild Again.
-The latter garnered a 2019 Blues Music Award Nomination from the Blues Foundation for Best Contemporary Blues Recording and also brought Campbell and Bott individual nominations as well.
+The latter garnered a 2019 Blues Music Award Nomination from the Blues Foundation for Best Contemporary Blues Recording and also brought Campbell an individual nomination as well.

 The album finds the band expanding their musical limits and making an even bolder statement.
-Produced, mixed, and engineered by Bott, and coproduced by the equally legendary Mike Zito, it was recorded at Dockside Studio in Maurice, LA (with additional recording at Roseleaf Recording in Portland, OR and Rear Window in Brookline, MA) and features songwriting contributions from each musician in the band.
+Produced, mixed, and engineered by Jimi Bott, and coproduced by the equally legendary Mike Zito, it was recorded at Dockside Studio in Maurice, LA (with additional recording at Roseleaf Recording in Portland, OR and Rear Window in Brookline, MA) and features songwriting contributions from each musician in the band.

 “We wanted to stretch the boundaries for this record,” Templeton explains.
 “For the most part we are all known as blues musicians, and rightly so, but we love many styles and naturally want to indulge in them as well.
 I think we’ve accomplished that with this record.
 There’s rock, soul, country, some Latin influence, a bit of pop, and, dare I say a punk vibe in parts as well.
 I believe it’s going to break down a few walls.”